 Your pet must be strictly rested for the first six weeks following cruciate ligament surgery.
-This means:

 - Your pet should be confined to a small room or quiet area for the six-week rest period

 - Only short (maximum 10 minutes) exercise is allowed – your pet may be slow walked on a leash in order to go to the toilet

 - Walking up and down flights of stairs, jumping up or any uncontrolled activity

 - Slipping when walking on wet or smooth surfaces as this places strain on the recovering limb

 After surgery, there are a number of good exercises you can perform with your pet once the bandages have been removed.
 To best help your pet make a speedy recovery you must:

 - Allocate time for two or three exercises sessions each day.